retimadangol/Best-Practice-H2O/README.md

 R:
 h2o.downloadAllLogs(filename = 'R_logs')

-To increase the log file limit, you can use 'max_log_file_size'.
+To increase the log file limit, you can use 'max_log_file_size' option

 It can be added to Java cli: java -jar h2o.jar -max_log_file_size 128MB